ManifoldPreacher/in-terra-aliena.github.io/publications_projects.md

 ### Hotel Feasibility Study

 In January 2020, client approached consultant to determine the feasibility of establishing a hotel near a tourist attraction.
-Consultant hired a data collector to obtain visitor, revenue, and geospatial data for statisticla analysis.
+Consultant hired a data collector to obtain visitor, revenue, and geospatial data for statistical analysis.
 Consulted obtained projected profits using quantitative methods.

 ### Employee Turnover Analysis